 In GC×GC as it is practised today, this has become a real problem.
-Wraparound is a well-known phenomenon in GC×GC.
+Wraparound ref is a well-known phenomenon in GC×GC.
 Wraparound happens when a peak or peaks elute ‘late’ on the second dimension, so late that the next modulation period has already started before its elution and the peak appears on the next 2D chromatogram.

 If wraparound is a problem in GC×GC, it becomes inevitable in SFC×GC.
 The first dimension (SFC) does not normally separate compounds in a way that correlates with vapour pressure.
-Indeed, SFC is particularly good in performing group-type separations, where compounds with a wide range of boiling points elute together.
+Indeed, SFC is particularly good in performing group-type separations, where compounds with a wide range of boiling points elute together ref.

 Column heating for gas chromatography